Chokola Bean to Bar is a small-batch, organic, crafted, bean-to-bar chocolate maker in historic Taos, New Mexico.

 Mousse and bon bons aside, the emphasis at Chokola is definitely on the in-house production of the chocolate they make from the ethically sourced aforementioned beans.
 Run, don’t walk to this fabulous new addition to Taos’ artisanal community, and stock up on the hand-crafted bars.
 If you don’t eat them all yourself (not hard), they’ll make brilliant gifts to have on hand.

-To contact Chokola (their website is not quite ready) their phone numbers and email are listed below this post.
 The store is located at 106b Juan Largo Lane, just off Taos Plaza.